The All American Pressure Canner is a a top of the line canner. You can't go wrong buying any of the models available.

 These canners have same features as other canners as far as safety features. they have an overpressure plug and vents to release pressure

 A dial on this canner allows you to monitor the pressure reached during processing but it is considered a weighted gauge canner.
 So... you'll rely on the movement of the weight to determine when you are at pressure.

 I have read a lot of reviews of the All American Pressure Canner.
 They are overwhelmingly positive.

 The only complaint that I have noticed mentioned on more than one occasion is that the lid is sometimes hard to remove after processing.
 Almost always if someone mentions this problem there are several responses stating that they have had no problems and suggest lubricating the lid with oil.
 This prevents the lid from sticking.

 I've never had my lid stick.
+Ever.

 The only time I've ever had issues with my All American Pressure Canner is one time when I had the lid screwed down crooked.
 The lid started steaming out the side which alerted me to the problem (which is a good thing!)
 I had not reached pressure yet, I was still in the venting time so I simply turned off the heat, realigned my lid and started over.
 No problem.

 If you are not sure what I mean by the 'venting time' Check out this page.
 It goes through the process of using a pressure canner step by step.